MicrosoftDocs/learn/learn-pr/wwl-data-ai/perform-post-migration-tasks-azure-sql/includes/7-automate-database-tasks-scalability.md

 The file is a zipped folder that contains the script and associated documentation.
 To use it, you'd download the file, and follow the instructions.

 After you've entered all the parameters listed in the instructions, the job list will appear.
 The script will then create each job individually in a disabled state, assuming it doesn't already exist.
 Following the creation of a job, the steps are added with the same IDs, Command Text, Retry Attempts, and Initial Retry Interval Seconds.
 The database linked to the job step will be the target group.
-If the target group doesn't exist, it'll be created automatically.
-The copy won’t include schedules, alerts, and notifications.
+If the target group doesn't exist, it will be created automatically.
+The copy doesn’t include schedules, alerts, and notifications.

 ## Migrate SQL Agent jobs to SQL Agent on Azure